RantAI-dev/Book3-DSAR/content/docs/Part-II/Chapter-8.md

 ### 8.4.2.
 Heap-based Selection Algorithm
 <p style="text-align: justify;">
-Heap-based selection is another method for finding the k-th smallest or largest element in a dataset.
-This approach leverages a min-heap (or max-heap for finding the k-th largest element).
-The main idea is to build a heap of size k from the first k elements of the array.
-For each subsequent element, the heap is adjusted to ensure that it contains the smallest k elements.
+Heap-based selection is another method for finding the $k-th$ smallest or largest element in a dataset.
+This approach leverages a min-heap (or max-heap for finding the $k-th$ largest element).
+The main idea is to build a heap of size $k$ from the first $k$ elements of the array.
+For each subsequent element, the heap is adjusted to ensure that it contains the smallest $k$ elements.
 </p>

 <p style="text-align: justify;">